Skip to main content

 Five tips for first time skiers in Courchevel

 The whole area above Courchevel Moriond and Courchevel itself, from the Verdon bubble towards the resort are a paradise for beginners.
-Hundreds of man-hours of preparation goes on every night to ensure the pistes are absolutely perfectly groomed by 09:00.
-Wide and shallow as they approach the lower part of resort and with a selection of different greens, you can practise what you have learnt, building confidence as you go.
+Wide and shallow as they approach the lower part of resort and with a selection of different greens.
 These slopes give you the opportunity to get back to resort without losing your nerve, even when tired at the end of a long day on the mountain.

 Courchevel has a seven Easy Rider zones and 12 free lifts spread around the Courchevel Villages.
 Designated and created for beginners, some of these areas are known as 'ZEN' (Zones for the Evolution of Novices).